agnwinds/python/docs/sphinx/source/atomic.rst

 photoionization cross sections  (which are indexed to energy levels) in either order

-*It is important that all of the ions, energy levels, and line for an atom, appear before photoionization cross sections and collisional data for that atom this data is only read in if it can e indexed to the corresponding levels and lines*
+*It is important that all of the ions, energy levels, and line for an atom, appear before photoionization cross sections and collisional data for that atom this data is only read in if it can be indexed to the corresponding levels and lines*